emresertoz/PeriodSuite/README.md

     Magma> load "suite.mag";

 Now you are set and can start using the code.
 We automatically define a few rings to start using the function but also to manipulate the output of the main function `PeriodHomotopy`.
 In particular `P` is already defined to be the polynomial ring with four variables `x,y,z,w`.
-These definitions are made in `suite.mag` and feel free to remove them if you wish.
+These definitions are made in `suite.mag`; feel free to remove them if you wish.

     Magma> f:=-4*x^4 + 7*x*y^3 + 2*z^3*w + 6*z^2*w^2 + 6*w^4;
     Magma> ph:=PeriodHomotopy([f]);

 Note the extra square brackets around `f`!
 See advanced usage below on how to give sequences to `PeriodHomotopy`.
 The function `PeriodHomotopy` will produce the necessary ODEs and the initial conditions for the numerical integrator.

-Now, from another terminal, open the integrator in a SageMath jupyter notebook session and hit enter on the first code block:
+Now, from another terminal, open the integrator in a SageMath jupyter notebook session:

     sage --notebook=jupyter integrator.ipynb

-The integration will start automatically.
+When you hit enter on the first code block, integration will start automatically.
 You can follow the progress of integration from the printed messages.
 Once integration is complete, the periods are printed on the screen and are written into the file `lastPeriods` in a way readable by Magma.

-From within SageMath, you can use the value `periods` or from within Magma type `load "lastPeriods` which sets `M` to be the period matrix.
+From within SageMath, you can use the value `periods` or from within Magma type `load "lastPeriods"`.
+The latter command sets `M` to be the period matrix.

 ## Important tip